The CHARLOTTE FEBRUARY 26-27 PUBLIC SPEAKING CLASS IS ALMOST FULL! RESERVE YOUR SPOT NOW

 After thinking for a second, one of the team members responded with, “Because the current high school is overcrowded.”
 (The primary problem.)

 A major portion of the team agreed that the second non-negotiable was the schedule.
-If they couldn’t finish the building by the first of August, the district lost an entire school year of use.
+If they couldn’t finish the building by the first of August, the district would lose an entire school year of use.

 Then, Try to Identify Any Additional Items the Audience May Want, But Won’t Make or Break the Agreement.